Best Time For Whale Watching in Kauai: A Seasonal Guide

-Kauai Whale Watching Tours
+Kauai Whale Watching Tours with Capt Andy's

 Our seasoned captains are experienced at scanning the horizon for signs of activity and, when whales are spotted, they cautiously steer towards their vicinity.
 However, Hawaii's "100 yard minimum" law ensures that boats do not get too close to these endangered species, but it is not uncommon for whales to approach crafts of their own accord, sometimes even swimming under the boat.